corocoto/flappy-bird/README.md

 ## Instructions :clipboard:

-1. Download application and unpack it;
+1. Download the application and unpack it;
 2. Move into unpack folder;
 3. Run `terminal` inside this folder;
-4. Run `npm ci` or `yarn ci` for install dependencies;
+4. Run `npm ci` or `yarn install` for install dependencies;
-5. After that, run `npm run start` or `yarn start`  for running the project.
+5. After that, run `npm run start` or `yarn start`  for running a project.

 ## Available commands: